 Causes Of Dry Scalp

-Flakes appear on the scalp mainly because of sebaceous activity (3).
+Skin flaking occurs on the scalp mainly because of a lack of sebaceous activity (3).
+This keeps getting washed away and, thus, the scalp creates more sebum to make up for the loss.
 The scalp becomes undernourished and develops flakes when there is less sebum production.
 A reduction in sebum production could be caused by the following factors:

 - Over-washing your child’s hair/scalp